Difference Between A Company Car, Private Car And Commercial Vehicle

 A company car can be given to an employee as part of their job role.
 If the employee uses the car privately, including commuting, a benefit-in-kind (BIK) charge is applied as a ‘cash equivalent value’ onto the employee’s taxable earnings.

 A company car is expensed in two main ways – ‘Mileage Claim’ or ‘Fuel Benefit’.

 A Mileage Claim system is when the business pays for business fuel on business trips and the employee pays for private fuel on private trips.
-A mileage claim system requires detailed mileage logs for all business trips.
+A HMRC mileage claim requires detailed mileage logs for all business trips.

 A Fuel Benefit system is used if the business pays for all fuel in the car; business and private.
 No mileage logs are required but an additional fuel benefit-in-kind (FBIK) charge is applied.

 Read article: Are you better with or without Fuel Benefit-In-Kind?

 What Is A Private Vehicle?
 What Is Grey Fleet?

 Using a private car for business is often referred to as ‘grey fleet’.
 When using a grey fleet car no benefit charges are levied against the car or the fuel for either the business or employee.

 Grey fleets are a cost-effective solution for companies where business mileage is typically low.
 Grey fleets are most commonly on a mileage claim system - so a detailed mileage log is required.

 What Is A Commercial Vehicle?